 As Professionals, physicians are committed to the health and well-being of individuals and society through ethical practice, profession-led regulation, and high personal standards of behaviour.

-As part of the Congress Evaluation the CNSF Professional Development Committee conducts 3 forms evaluation.At a minimum, each Course, Seminar or SIG will be evaluated on if:
+As part of the Congress Evaluation the CNSF Professional Development Committee conducts 3 forms evaluation.At a minimum, each Course, Seminar or Clinical Case Studies will be evaluated on if:

 Please ensure you review the Specific Course and Auditor Evaluation forms as part of your course preparation.

 Course Chair, please ensure the last speaker, of your Course, includes the 5-Minute Reminder Slide as the last slide of the course.